 It would also be useful to know how to use the internet.
 It allows you to:

 All of these skills can be easily learnt so if you are missing any of them it’s not the end of the world.
 And, the beauty of writing is that you can earn while you learn.
 In fact, for most, writing is an ongoing learning process as new techniques, trends and topics come to into play.

-For the qualifications you’ll need to become a published writer click here and for the qualities you need click here.
 If you want to be a published writer request a free Creative Writing course prospectus with no obligation to enrol.

 "The Writers Bureau has given me the confidence to follow my dreams.
 My tutor was lovely, encouraging and offered me great constructive critcism.

 "I started a daily blog to chronicle our adventures living aboard a boat from a fresh and creative viewpoint... our cat's!
 Things really took off with the blog and I was offered a book deal with Bloomsbury."